How I used communication to overcome 4 challenges as a test engineer

-My first reaction be like, who doesn’t know what the heck does being a test automation engineer even mean?
+My first reaction be like, who doesn’t know what the heck does being a test automation engineer even means?
 But, reality check: The majority of the clients don’t have a clear definition nor understand the need for a test automation engineer that they’re paying for, and that’s ok.

 The critical factor here is to know your audience.
 Whenever you’re communicating, whether verbally or in writing, you must know who it is that you’re communicating with.
 Thus, if you’re communicating with someone outside of your domain of expertise (e.g., a client, a product manager, UI/UX designer, etc.), you shouldn’t be using acronyms or referencing concepts, tools, or technologies that they’re not going to be familiar with.
 That will merely make you lose them in your speech, and sometimes they’re going to tell you that, and sometimes they’re not.